Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 The private theorem remains a kernel-checked theorem in the private build context, independently of whether it is publicly exported.

 **Scope statement.**
-Accordingly, the public certificate is a statement about *auditable exposure* (certification), not a replacement for the kernel criterion of *truth* (BHK).
+Accordingly, the public certificate is a statement about *auditable exposure* (certification), not a replacement for the kernel criterion of *truth* (propositions-as-types / Curry–Howard).
 The internal proof object fixes truth-in-Lean; the public interface fixes what is externally verifiable under the IP constraint.

 ---